missionpinball/mpf-docs/start/features.rst

 And the best part: Everything mentioned on this page can be done via the text- based configuration files.
 If you don't want to be a "coder," you don't have to be.
-(Though the plugin, scriptlet, mode coding, and `API documentation <http://api.missionpinball.com>`_ mean that if you want to use MPF for your groundwork and code your game in "real" Python, that's fine too.
+(Though the plugin, scriptlet, mode coding, and `mpf-api.readthedocs.org <http://mpf-api.readthedocs.org/>`_ mean that if you want to use MPF for your groundwork and code your game in "real" Python, that's fine too.